 There are two ways to load data to BigQuery.

-1. You can save the received JSON formated data on JSON file and then load into BigQuery.
+1. You can save the received JSON formatted data on a JSON file and then load it into BigQuery.

-2. You can parse the JSON object, convert JSON to dictionary object and then load into BigQuery.
+2. You can parse the JSON object, convert JSON to a dictionary object, and load it into BigQuery.

-We can load data into BigQuery directly using API call or can create CSV file and then load into BigQuery table.
+We can load data into BigQuery directly using an API call or create a CSV file and then load it into a BigQuery table.

-• Create a Python script to extract data from API URL and load (UPSERT mode) into BigQuery table.
-Here UPSERT is nothing but Update and Insert operations.
-This means – if the target table has matching keys then update data, else insert a new record.
+• Create a Python script to extract data from the API URL and load (UPSERT mode) into the BigQuery table.
+Here, UPSERT is nothing but Update and Insert operations.
+This means – that if the target table has matching keys, then update the data else and insert a new record.

 import requests